intelsdi-x/snap-plugin-publisher-influxdb/README.md

 - InfluxDB Plugin: v6 -> InfluxDB Version >= 0.9.1 -> snap version 0.8.0-beta
 - InfluxDB Plugin: v7 -> InfluxDB Version >= 0.9.1 -> snap version 0.8.0-beta-114 and greater

+### Known Limitation

+* InfluxDB (tested with InfluxDB 0.10.0) does not support uint64 as type of data.
+Metrics with uint64 type are converted to int64 by snap publisher plugin. uint64 values higher than maximum int64 value are converted to negative value and saved in InfluxDB.
+Overflow cases are logged.

 ### Installation

 #### Download InfluxDB plugin binary: